ShawnNing/andragon/readme.md

 * use hardware interrupt for pushbutton
 * I couldn't find a free/open source software emulator for arduino, quite a surprise, you would think they should be available, It will help a lot when the program gets more complicated.
 * more changes for the schedule class

 	* change the task function to **void (*pTask)(int);**, ie, add a int parameter to the function, this parameter can be an integer or a pointer to a structure. also add the parameter into the **task** structure, this way, I can schedule multiple similar tasks by using one single function task function with parameters
-  * add a tm / counter in the Sch class, use it to replace timer job and mills function.
-I tried but cannot get it to work

-  **Add an enable/disable function to pause the task, right now I use the one time task to blink the eye lid, so every time I have to recreate a one time job for this, would be better to have a persistent job but pause it.

-* more changes for the schedule class

-	* change the task function to **void (*pTask)(int);**, ie, add a int parameter to the function, this parameter can be an integer or a pointer to a structure. also add the parameter into the **task** structure, this way, I can schedule multiple similar tasks by using one single function task function with parameters